maca88/SmartBikeLights/README.md

 - Position (only for devices with more that 32KB memory)
 - Bike radar (only for devices with more that 32KB memory and with CIQ 3.0+)
 - Profile name (only for devices with CIQ 3.2+ that support multiple profiles)
+- Gradient (only for devices with more that 32KB memory that have a barometer)

 ## Error codes